makeabilitylab/physcomp/arduino/debouncing.md

 >
 > 3. Go back to step #1.
 >
-> This allows for interrupt driven input and has zero delay between user action and input processing because you don't wait the debounce period before declaring it pressed.
+> This allows for interrupt-driven input and has zero delay between user action and input processing because you don't wait the debounce period before declaring it pressed.
 It is important to have that low delay in highly reactive control surfaces (games).
 >
 > The downside is that it won't work if you need to pass regulatory ESD testing.
 {: .fs-4 }